inspire-1a03/intersession-2020-SaribK/docs/index.md

 - Then, insert your photo into your document by modifying the markdown example that has been inserted below.
 -->

+I chose to participate in this module because as a student majoring in `Computer Science`, I have been learning about different programming languages, number types, and other software related aspects.
+This module made me realize that I had never tackled the *hardware side*, so I instantly seized the opportunity.
+By the end of the module, I want to be able to build a circuit that could be applied to an object in the real world such as an **alarm** or **traffic light**.
+On the first day, I created a website using markdown, a plaintext formatted language.
+I find Markdown to be intriguing because of how easy it makes it to style text on the web.
+For example, if you want a heading, you can simply add a hash behind the text.
+To make the heading smaller, more hashes can be added.
+The convenience and ease that comes with this language makes it possible for anyone to design websites, even people who have no programming experience.
+In the future, if I am making a website for the description of my project, I would definitely choose Markdown over HTML to design it.
+It simply saves time and is also very easy to learn.

 <!--
 Inserting an image takes the form:
 ![image alt text](url/to/photo "Logo Title Text")